 - There should not be any reference to page numbers in the book.
 This includes the Table of Contents.
 Your ebook will never look just like your print book.
 E-readers are limited in how they display content and your book will appear different from device to device.

 Each of our major ebook retail partners has unique file requirements.
 A valid EPUB, created with our outlined specifications, enables us to satisfy the requirements of each partner, getting your ebook where it belongs—on every device.

 The majority of e-retailers will not sell PDF files in their ebook stores.
 The EPUB format is the official standard of the IDPF (International Digital Publishing Forum).
 It is designed for reflowable content, meaning an EPUB reader can optimize text for a particular display device.

 Fixed Layout EPUBs

-In many cases, using fixed layout, but not replicating the print design, may be a good solution.
-Text can be set in a bigger font, and the design can be optimized to avoid pinching and zooming on smaller screens.
+In many cases, using fixed layout, but not replicating the print design can be a good solution.
+For example, text can be set in a bigger font, and the design can be optimized to avoid pinching and zooming on smaller screens.
 This approach can work well for cookbooks, gift books, and art books.
-However, fixed layout should not be considered the automatic default for the conversion of these types of books.
+However, fixed layout should not be considered the automatic default for converting these types of books.
 Often, because we are so familiar with (and attached to) the print format, we cling to fixed layout when a reflowable digital product might be more appropriate.